bbglab/oncodrivefml/README.rst

 ..
 TODO link

 You can also compile the documentation yourself using `Sphinx <http://www.sphinx-doc.org/en/stable/>`_.
-To do so, intall the optional packages in :file:`optional-requirements.txt` and build the documentation in the docs folder::
+To do so, intall the optional packages in ``optional-requirements.txt`` and build the documentation in the docs folder::

     $ cd docs